Pomax/are-we-flying/docs/index.md

 ![A map with our marker on it](./marker-on-map.png)

-That's looking pretty good
+That's looking pretty good!

-> **"Oh, yeah that looks cool!
-But hold up... why are there _two_ compasses?"** - you, hopefully (again)
+**“Oh, yeah that looks cool!
+But hold up... why are there _two_ compasses?”** —you, hopefully (again)

 Yeah, so, here's a fun thing about our planet: you'd think magnetic lines run north to south, like those pictures of metal filings around a magnet... which they would, if the Earth was a bar-magnet-sized magnet.
-Instead, it's an _absolutely huge_ and highly imperfect magnet, so aif we look at a picture of "how wrong a magnet wrt true north/south anyewhere on the planet", things look like this:
+Instead, it's an _absolutely huge_ and highly imperfect magnet, so if we look at a picture of "how wrong a magnet wrt true north/south anywhere on the planet", things look like this:

 <figure style="width: 80%; margin: auto;">
     <a href="https://en.wikipedia.org/wiki/File:World_Magnetic_Declination_2015.pdf">